We are open for safe in-person care.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

-The most important cause of elevated pulse pressure is stiffness of the aorta, the largest artery in the body.
-The stiffness may be due to high blood pressure or fatty deposits on the walls of the arteries (atherosclerosis).
-The greater your pulse pressure, the stiffer and more damaged the vessels are thought to be.
-Other conditions — including severe iron deficiency (anemia) and overactive thyroid (hyperthyroidism) — can increase pulse pressure as well.
+Stiffness of the body's largest artery, the aorta, is the leading cause of increased pulse pressure in older adults.
+High blood pressure or fatty deposits on the walls of the arteries (atherosclerosis) can make your arteries stiff.
+The greater your pulse pressure, the stiffer and more damaged the blood vessels are thought to be.

 Sheldon G. Sheps, M.D.